cynthiaachung/micb575-team3/R/Alpha-Beta Diversity/README.md

 *Compaction Treatment - Beta Diversity PCOA plots*![Beta Diversity - PCOA plots](https://github.com/cynthiaachung/micb575-team3/blob/main/R/Alpha-Beta%20Diversity/plot_pcoa_compac.png)

-**Explanation:**  This plot shows visually that compaction treatment C0 and REF are very similar and compaction treatments C1 and C2 are farther away in terms of beta diversity.
-However it is important to note that there are a few red (C0) and purple (REF) points that are positioned close the C1 and C2.
-There are also not that many data points for C1 and C2
+**Explanation:**  This plot shows visually that:
+- compaction treatment C0 and REF are very similar and compaction treatments C1 and C2 are farther away in terms of beta diversity.
+- Important to note that there are a few red (C0) and purple (REF) points that are positioned close the C1 and C2.
+- There are also not that many data points for C1 and C2

 ## Taxonomy bar plots
 insert